 delegations).
 Thus, the CLI knows exactly which module handles this command and directly passes the call there.

-Another interface through which users can make queries, introduced in Cosmos SDK v0.40, is gRPC (opens new window) requests to a gRPC server.
+Another interface through which users can make queries is gRPC (opens new window) requests to a gRPC server.
 The endpoints are defined as Protocol Buffers (opens new window) service methods inside

 .proto files, written in Protobuf's own language-agnostic interface definition language (IDL).
 The Protobuf ecosystem developed tools for code-generation from

 *.proto files into various languages.
 These tools allow to build gRPC clients easily.